 “Tomorrow afternoon,” Renwick replied.
 “Before that, however, Marcy will need some information from each of you while I discuss your contracts with the director.
 I will make sure you all receive copies after he has counter-signed.”

-As the doctor walked away, the nurse stepped down into the pit and then sat down upon the top step, setting a compact camera on the step beside her and opening up her pink clamshell tablet across her lap.
+As the doctor walked away, the nurse moved down into the pit and then sat down upon the top step, setting a compact camera on the floor beside her and opening up her pink clamshell tablet across her lap.
 Marcy smiled at each of them and then gestured toward the folder on the table.

 “Now that you have all legally confirmed your decisions to join furmankind, I need to know which of the felines each of you have chosen,” she said.
-“Once I have your choice, some of the blood we took from you during your physical exams will be used with Professor McEwen's ingenious process to produce a hybrid DNA strand that will immediately begin replicating itself once it is injected back into your body.
+“Once I have your choice, some of the blood we took from you during your physical exams will be used to produce a hybrid DNA strand that will immediately begin replicating itself once it is injected back into your body in a goetazine solution.
 Once there, the DNA code of every single cell in your body will be forcibly rewritten with the new code, and then your body will begin a months-long reconfiguration into the Fur that you have chosen.”

 Jon’s right eyebrow twitched for a moment, as he actually considered naming a feline other than the one he was sentenced to become, but he was fairly certain he would receive one specific type of DNA no matter which cat he chose.

 “Mountain lion,” he said, fulfilling his sentence.
 “A cougar or a puma,” he added almost absently.